-But from early 2019 we will be developing Brillder™ content so that the first school goes live with our technology already in place
+We are currently developing Brillder™ content so that the first school goes live with our technology already in place.

 The Scholar 6 team brings together teachers and technologists from leading independent and state schools, as well as figures from industry, academia, sport and the arts.
 The vision we propose is balanced, creative and authoritative – now is the moment when we want to make it real.

-A senior master at a leading independent school, Joe Francis is the founding director of Scholar 6.
+Previously a senior master at Eton College, Joe Francis is the founding director of Scholar 6.
 He was educated at the Royal Grammar School Guildford and St Catherine’s College Oxford where he took a First.
-Joe gained experience of US and Italian university and corporate environments before returning to the UK in 1994 to teach first at Tonbridge School then at [name withheld] College where he was Head of English until 2010.
+Joe gained experience of US and Italian university and corporate environments before returning to the UK in 1994 to teach first at Tonbridge School then at Eton where he was Head of English until 2010.
 In 2011 he had the opportunity to spend a sabbatical year as Headmaster of Hampton Court House, gaining a radically different form of management experience in a West London day school.
-Returning to [name withheld] College, he took charge of Sixth Form Select, the elite academic prefects who deliver the School’s celebrated Speeches programme.
+Returning to Eton, he took charge of Sixth Form Select, the elite academic prefects who deliver the School’s celebrated Speeches programme.
 In 2016 Joe was elected by his fellow masters as Chair of the Common Room (negotiating pay and working conditions).

 Joe has made an extensive study of funding, fees and the rising costs which affect education in the UK.
-He has also been inspired by [name withheld] College’s new Centre for Innovation and Research in Learning and worked in consultation with the Christiansen Institute and some of the UK’s top teachers to develop the Brillder concept and pedagogy.
+He has also been inspired by Eton’s new Centre for Innovation and Research in Learning and worked in consultation with the Christiansen Institute and some of the UK’s top teachers to develop the Brillder concept and pedagogy.

 Joe is married to Catherine, a cardiologist at the Royal Brompton Hospital.
 He has three children.